In this article, we walk you through the basics of the Long Term Disability (LTD) application and determination process.

 Step 4: Obtain Statement From Your Physician(s)

 The insurance company will require a statement from your treating physician(s) as well.
-They will request information such as: when you were diagnosed, details about your symptoms, pain levels, lab results, list of limitations and restrictions, details about surgeries, and hospitalizations.
+They will request information such as: when you were diagnosed, details about your symptoms, pain levels, lab results, a list of limitations and restrictions, details about surgeries, and hospitalizations.
+If you receive treatment from multiple physicians you should try to obtain statements from each one.

 Step 5: Submit Additional Supporting Documents